Online Learning: A Modern Introduction Using Convex Optimization: History Bits

 \section{History Bits}

+The Bregman divergence was introduced by \citet{Bregman67} as a particular example of a distance-like function satisfying certain properties, to generalize the cyclic projection algorithm to general topological vector spaces.
+Often people drop the condition on the strict convexity \citep[e.g.,][]{BauschkeBC03}, but in reality it is part of the original definition by \citet{Bregman67}.

-Mirror Descent (MD) was introduced by \citet{NemirovskyY83} in the \emph{batch} setting.
+Mirror Descent (MD) was introduced by \citet{NemirovskijY83} in the \emph{offline} setting.
 The description of MD with Bregman divergence that I described here (with minor changes) was done by \citet{BeckT03}.
-The minor changes are in decoupling the domain $X$ of $\psi$ from the feasibility set $V$.
-This allows to use functions $\psi$ that do not satisfy the condition \eqref{eq:cond_omd1} but they satisfy \eqref{eq:cond_omd2}.
+The minor changes are in decoupling the domain $\mathcal{X}$ of $\psi$ from the feasibility set $\mathcal{V}$.
+This allows us to use functions $\psi$ that do not satisfy the condition \eqref{eq:cond_omd1}, but they satisfy \eqref{eq:cond_omd2}.
 In the online setting, the mirror descent scheme was used for the first time by \citet{Warmuth97}.

-Most of the online learning literature for OMD assumes $\psi$ to be \emph{Legendre} \citep[see, e.g.,][]{Cesa-BianchiL06} that corresponds to assuming \eqref{eq:cond_omd1}.
-This condition allows to prove that $\nabla \psi_V^\star=(\nabla \psi_V)^{-1}$.
-However, it turns out that the Legendre condition is not necessary and we only need the function $\psi$ to be differentiable on the predictions $\bx_t$.
-In fact, we only need one of the two conditions in \eqref{eq:cond_omd1} or \eqref{eq:cond_omd2} to hold.
-Removing the Legendre assumption makes it easier to use OMD with different combinations of feasibility sets/Bregman divergences.
-So, I didn't introduce the concept of Legendre functions at all, relying instead on (a minor modification of) OMD as described by \citet{BeckT03}.
+Most of the online learning literature for \ac{OMD} assumes $\psi$ to be \emph{Legendre}~\citep[see, e.g.,][]{Cesa-BianchiL06} that corresponds to assuming \eqref{eq:cond_omd1} (or $\lim_{\bx \to \bdry \mathcal{X}} \|\nabla \psi(\bx)\|_2 = +\infty$, see \citep[Theorem 26.1 and Lemma 26.2]{Rockafellar70}).
+This condition allows us to prove that $\nabla \psi_{\mathcal{V}}^\star=(\nabla \psi_{\mathcal{V}})^{-1}$.
+However, it turns out that the Legendre condition is not necessary, and we only need the function $\psi$ to be differentiable on the predictions $\bx_t$.
+For example, we only need one of the two conditions in \eqref{eq:cond_omd1} or \eqref{eq:cond_omd2} to hold.
+Removing the Legendre assumption makes it easier to use \ac{OMD} with different combinations of feasibility sets/Bregman divergences .
+So, I did not introduce the concept of Legendre functions at all, relying instead on (a minor modification of) \ac{OMD} as described by \citet{BeckT03}.
+Theorem~\ref{thm:omd_well_defined} is derived from \citep[Theorem 3.12]{BauschkeB97}.